What is HTTP?

 The Hypertext Transfer Protocol is the data transfer protocol that underlies the World Wide Web.
 HTTP transfers data between HTTP clients (browsers and mobile apps) and servers.
-HTTP is based on client-server technology.
+HTTP is based on a client-server architecture.
 HTTP works as a request-response protocol between client and server.
-The client sends a request and initiates a connection, and the server receives the request, then executes it and sends the result to the client.
+The client initiates a connection and sends a request.
+The server receives the request, executes it, and sends the result to the client.

 What is Cookie?

 HTTP Сookies are small pieces of text data sent by a website and stored on a user's computer by a web browser.
-The data stored in the cookie is created by the server when you connect.
+The data stored in the cookie is created by the server when it processes a request from the client.
 This data is tagged with an identifier that is unique to you and your computer.
-When your computer and the network server exchange cookies, the server reads the identifier and knows what information to give you specifically.
-The browser sends cookies back to the server with each subsequent request, allowing the server to determine if the request came from the same browser or not.
-Cookies are primarily used to manage user sessions, track users and personalize (store user preferences and site settings).
+The browser sends cookies back to the server with each subsequent request.
+The server reads the identifier from the cookie and determines whether the request came from the same browser or not.
+After that, the server knows exactly what information can be provided to the user (based on user permissions).
+Cookies are mainly used to manage user sessions, track users, store user preferences and site settings.

 Cookies are mainly used for three purposes:

 - Session management: Logins, passwords, or whatever the server needs to remember